 Dear Valued Clients & Agents,

-As of this week, all Canadian Provinces have essentially declared a State of Emergency due to the expanding COVID-19 pandemic.
-Measures are being made at all levels from national to city-level, and logistics services (including customs and warehousing) have been deemed as essential in the delivery of important products and services.
+As of last week, all Canadian Provinces have essentially declared a State of Emergency due to the expanding COVID-19 pandemic.
+Measures are being made at all levels from national to city-level, and logistics services (including customs and warehousing) has been deemed as essential in the delivery of important products and services.

 Beginning Fall 2020, CBSA will make the new Assessment and Revenue Management (CARM) portal accessible online where importers will register and be able to view centralized customs data and some new functions, including: